 Distance: 5 KM round trip.
 Allow 1.5-3 hours round trip.
 Difficulty: Mostly mellow, one steep section.

 For more dog friendly options around Whistler, check out the trails in the Callaghan Valley, hike Sproat Mountain, or spend some time on the Flank trail.
-To the north, Joffre Lakes and the paths above the upper lake serve up the ultimate playground, with creeks, lakes and wide open alpine terrain.
 Both the Hurley FSR and Duffey Lake Road have literally hundreds of options for dog friendly alpine hiking, so you’d be hard pressed to run out of possibilities a bit further north of Whistler and Pemberton.

 Due to park regulations, dogs are not permitted anywhere in Garibaldi Park, which includes Wedgemount Lake, Garibaldi Lake, Cheakamus Lake, Musical Bumps and Elfin Lakes.
 Whistler Blackcomb, and the Rainbow Lake trail are also dog-free zones.

 Be Responsible, Be Cool

-Wherever your adventures take you, be mindful of the wildlife by keeping your dog at your side and carrying a leash in case you encounter one of the local bears (dogs are responsible for more than half of all negative wildlife interactions).
+Wherever your adventures take you, be mindful of the wildlife and keep your dog at your side on-leash in case you encounter one of the local bears (dogs are responsible for more than half of all negative wildlife interactions).
 Brandywine Meadows is in Grizzly Bear habitat, so use a little extra caution when hiking in this area.
-None of the trails listed above require you to have a dog leash, however it’s wise to use one if your pet has not spent much time in the backcountry.
-Out of respect for others, leashes are required in the busy areas of Lost Lake.
+All of the trails within Whistler require you to have your dog on-leash.

 Perhaps most important is to practice a “Leave No Trace” principle.
 This is standard, respectful behaviour in any wilderness area so always remember to carry out your doggy waste bags.
 Lost Lake is the only area with garbage facilities, so be prepared to pack out what you bring with you.